ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 The goal is to make view source code from designers directly usable by developers without inserting any code, including visually designed animations.

-Each component has its corresponding Kotlin multiplatform code.
+The expected implementation is not a plugin that tries to parse components, but each component has its corresponding Kotlin multiplatform code.
 All developers need to do is bind `view` with dynamic data in Kt files, which could be optimized by {{< newTab `MVB` "../android" >}}.
 If this could be implemented, it could reduce most code as well as negotiations between designers and developers, which is revolutionary without doubt.
 {{< hint info >}}
 Some plugins (e.g. Zeplin) do a similar work but only support basic features.